 We have also compared revenues with cost changes since 2013, as any significant divergence may justify increases or decreases to regulated fees.
-As per our 2013 review, we have considered industry cost changes as approximated by the Melbourne Transport CPI published by the Australian Bureau of Statistics.90 This CPI is at around the same level in 2017 as it was in 2013.
+As per our 2013 review, we have considered industry cost changes as approximated by the Melbourne Transport CPI published by the Australian Bureau of Statistics.113 This CPI is at around the same level in 2017 as it was in 2013.

-Table B.4 lists changes in the Melbourne Transport CPI, which is our main indicator of accident towing costs, alongside its component cost indexes, those for motor vehicles (including accessories and other services), automotive fuel, urban transport fares and maintenance and repair of vehicles.
+Table E.5 lists changes in the Melbourne Transport CPI, which is our main indicator of accident towing costs, alongside its component cost indices, those for motor vehicles (including accessories and other services), automotive fuel, urban transport fares and maintenance and repair of vehicles.
 We have also outlined changes in the Melbourne Wage Price Index, which estimates changes in labour costs.

-Table B.4 shows that some cost indexes that have decreased since 2013 while others have increased.
+Table E.5 shows that some cost indices that have decreased since 2013 while others have increased.
 In particular, the decreases in the Melbourne Transport CPI in 2015 and 2016 appear to have been largely driven by decreases in the cost of automotive fuel.
-Although wages have increased since 2013, this will have been partially offset by reductions in other cost categories.
+While some cost categories have increased since 2013, none of the cost indices highlighted in table E.5 have increased more than estimated revenues for the accident towing industry over the same period (around 17 per cent).
+This suggests that the growth in regulated accident towing fees since 2013 has been large enough to more than recover changes in the cost of providing these services over the same period.
+This supports our finding in this review that accident towing fees are appropriate.